TheOddler/aplai/report/report.md

 To combine both viewpoints, we used __channeling__ by linking the board variables to both implementations.

-## Eclipse implementations
+## ECLiPSe implementations

 ### Normal view

-Eclipse is very well suited for these kinds of problems.
+ECLiPSe is very well suited for these kinds of problems.
 The implementation reflects this, and is quite simple.
 First we give each cell an initial domain, 1 to 9 (or 1 to N in our case).
 Then, since the puzzles are already given as a grid of numbers, all we had to do was iterate over each row, column and block and add the `alldifferent` constraint from the `ic` library.
-Eclipse has a very nice array syntax, so this was quite easy:
+ECLiPSe has a very nice array syntax, so this was quite easy:

-	( for(I,1,D), param(BoardArray,D) % D is the dimention of the board
+	( for(I,1,D), param(BoardArray,D) % D is the dimension of the board
 	do
 		Row is BoardArray[I,1..D],
 		Col is BoardArray[1..D,I],